Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 **Prerequisite:** :weapon-prop-heavy: Heavy, :weapon-prop-reach: Reach, or :weapon-prop-versatile: Versatile Property

-If you hit a creature with this weapon, you can force the creature to make a Constitution saving throw with a DC equal to 8 + your Proficiency Bonus + the ability modifier used to make the attack roll.
+If you hit a creature with this weapon, you can force the creature to make a Constitution saving throw with a DC equal to 8 + your Proficiency Bonus + the ability modifier used to make the :d20-attack: **Attack Roll**.
 On a failed save, the creature has the Prone condition.

 ### Vex

 **Prerequisite:** :weapon-prop-ammunition: Ammunition, :weapon-prop-finesse: Finesse, or :weapon-prop-light: Light Property

-If you hit a creature with this weapon and deal damage to the creature, you have Advantage on your next attack roll against that creature before the end of your next turn.
+If you hit a creature with this weapon and deal damage to the creature, you have :d20-adv: **Advantage** on your next :d20-attack: **Attack Roll** against that creature before the end of your next turn.